 How can glasses help eye strain?

 Glasses for eye strain can create a helpful aid so that your eyes don’t have to work so hard through the day.
-Wearing glasses optimised for reducing eye strain can help you benefit from high resolution vision, supporting you when you’re working on a computer or driving to a holiday destination.
+Wearing glasses optimised for reducing eye strain can help you benefit from high-resolution vision, supporting you when you’re working on a computer or driving to a holiday destination.

 By wearing glasses for eye strain, the lenses can help your eyes to focus much easier.
 You can choose a specific lens type optimised to reduce or prevent eye strain and can even enhance the lens further to protect your eyes from fatigue.

-Our single vision lenses, Eyezen, are able to deliver sharp vision in order to provide an improved visual performance when carrying out activities.
-What’s more, you don’t even need a prescription to wear them; so, if you just want a little support for your eyes, Eyezen are the perfect glasses for eye strain.
+Our single vision lenses, Eyezen, are able to deliver sharp vision in order to provide improved visual performance when carrying out activities.
+What’s more, you don’t even need a prescription to wear them; so, if you just want a little support for your eyes, Eyezen lenses are the perfect glasses for eye strain.

 Lens coatings can provide ample visual support when it comes to eye strain.
 Our range of Crizal coatings can protect your eyes by reducing reflections to help reduce the symptoms of eye strain.

 Top tips for reducing eye strain